The Future of Oil and Gas

 Track crude oil prices, natural gas prices, and active rig counts in real time.

-• /U.S. tax policy incentivizes domestic production through intangible drilling cost deductions and depletion allowances.
+- /U.S. tax policy actively encourages domestic production -- intangible drilling cost deductions and depletion allowances aren't going anywhere.

-Renewables get the headlines, but oil and gas still supply roughly 55% of the world's primary energy.
-That share is not going to zero anytime soon.
-The EIA's latest projections show global oil demand holding above 100 million barrels per day through at least 2030, and natural gas consumption growing even faster.
-For qualified investors, the question is not whether oil and gas have a future.
-It is how to position capital in the right part of the market.
+Renewables get the headlines.
+Oil and gas still supply roughly 55% of the world's primary energy.
+That share isn't going to zero anytime soon -- the EIA's latest projections show global oil demand holding above 100 million barrels per day through at least 2030, with natural gas consumption growing even faster.
+For qualified investors, the question isn't whether oil and gas have a future.
+It's how to position capital in the right part of the market.

 Global Energy Demand by the Numbers

-The IEA's World Energy Outlook estimates global energy demand will increase roughly 15% by 2035, driven by population growth and industrialization in India, Southeast Asia, and sub-Saharan Africa.
-Renewables are growing fast, but they are adding capacity on top of fossil fuels, not replacing them barrel for barrel.
-In 2024, the world consumed about 102 million barrels of oil per day.
-The IEA's Stated Policies Scenario projects demand at or above that level through 2030, with petrochemicals and aviation fuel driving much of the growth.
+The IEA's World Energy Outlook estimates global energy demand will climb roughly 15% by 2035, pulled by population growth and industrialization in India, Southeast Asia, and sub-Saharan Africa.
+Renewables are growing fast, but they're adding capacity on top of fossil fuels -- not replacing them barrel for barrel.
+In 2024, the world burned about 102 million barrels of oil per day.
+The IEA's Stated Policies Scenario projects demand at or above that level through 2030, with petrochemicals and aviation fuel driving most of the growth.

-Natural gas tells a similar story.
-Global gas demand reached roughly 4.1 trillion cubic meters in 2023 and is expected to keep climbing as coal-to-gas switching accelerates in Asia.
-U.S. LNG export capacity is on track to nearly double by 2028, reaching over 24 billion cubic feet per day, making the U.S. the world's largest LNG exporter.
+Natural gas follows the same trajectory.
+Global gas demand hit roughly 4.1 trillion cubic meters in 2023 and keeps climbing as coal-to-gas switching speeds up in Asia.
+U.S. LNG export capacity is on track to nearly double by 2028, topping 24 billion cubic feet per day and making the U.S. the world's largest LNG exporter.

 At BassEXP, we watch these numbers closely because they affect where we drill and how we plan production schedules.
 A well drilled today in a proven Oklahoma formation will produce for 20 to 30 years.
 The demand forecasts tell us those barrels will have buyers for the life of the well.